k00sharath/Customer360Pipeline/README.md

          i.
 Refer to this documentation for installing docker [link](https://docs.docker.com/engine/install/)
          <br>
          ii.
-For running airflow container use the docker-compose.yaml [link]
+For running airflow container use the docker-compose.yaml
           ```bash

               # Clone the repo and open a terminal and cd into repo folder and run the following command

               docker-compose up
           ```